Hope-Liang/ID2223Lab2/README.md

 The [feature pipeline](https://github.com/Hope-Liang/ID2223Lab2/blob/main/whisper_feature_pipeline.ipynb) is downloaded from Google Colab and only CPU is used when extracting the features.
 The data is obtained from [Common Voice](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) and `Subset = sv-SE` for Swedish language.
 Irrelavent columns are removed and a feature extractor and a tokenizer are used for extracting the spectrogram features and preprocessing the labels respectively.
 The feature extractor will first pad/truncate audio samples to 30s long and then convert them to log-Mel spectrograms.

 The preprocessing of the feature pipeline takes around half an hour each time, making feature storage essential in our case.
-However, the generated features are quite huge (roughly 16.7GB) in total, and thus we tested using both Google Drive and Hopsworks for storing the feature data.
-To simplify the data-loading in training pipeline, we then combined the stored data from the two places and compressed it, uploaded to KTH OneDrive with a [publicly-accessible link](https://kth-my.sharepoint.com/:u:/g/personal/xinyulia_ug_kth_se/EWiFiRGIjLVOoOvs6aKbetYBms635pOLGO_-hY74mgulxg?e=hxkUgg).
+However, the generated features are quite huge (roughly 16.7GB) in total, and thus we tested using both Google Drive and Hopsworks for storing the feature data as shown in the code.

+To simplify the data-loading procedure in the training pipeline, we then combined the stored data from the two places, made a folder as its original structure and compressed it.
+We uploaded the zipped folder (roughly 1.6GB) to KTH OneDrive and obtained a [publicly-accessible link](https://kth-my.sharepoint.com/:u:/g/personal/xinyulia_ug_kth_se/EWiFiRGIjLVOoOvs6aKbetYBms635pOLGO_-hY74mgulxg?e=hxkUgg).